spack/spack/lib/spack/docs/workflows.rst

     $ find ~/spack2/opt -name cmake | grep bin
     /home/me/spack2/opt/spack/linux-SuSE11-x86_64/gcc-5.3.0/cmake-3.6.0-7cxrynb6esss6jognj23ak55fgxkwtx7/bin/cmake

-These methods are suiteable, for example, for setting up build processes or GUIs that need to know the location of particular tools.
+These methods are suitable, for example, for setting up build processes or GUIs that need to know the location of particular tools.
 However, other more powerful methods are generally preferred for user environments.